dtaylor113/ai-slideshow/README.md

 - **Image optimization:** Resizes for faster processing (800px analysis, 1024px generation)

 ### 🎬 Slideshow & History
+- **View-only by default:** Hosted build loads with a pre-generated gallery so family can watch immediately
+- **Playback controls:** Play/pause toggle plus 3–30s speed selector (default 8 seconds)
 - **Auto-rotation:** Seamless transitions when next image is ready
-- **Adaptive pacing:** Natural flow based on generation time, or 5-second cycles when running through saved history only
+- **Adaptive pacing:** Natural flow based on generation time, or timed cycling when running through saved history only
-- **Filmstrip sidebar:** Last 10 generated images with thumbnails
+- **Filmstrip sidebar:** Scrollable view of the latest 200 generated images with thumbnails
 - **Click to revisit:** View any past image with its analysis and prompt
-- **Stop image generation:** Toggle API calls off while continuing to rotate through existing artwork
+- **Admin start/stop:** Settings gear (password `football`) reveals generation controls when you want fresh AI renders
 - **Saved locally:** Generated images stored in `photos/generated/`

 ### 📊 UI/UX
 - **Minimalist design:** Full-screen image display with discreet controls
 - **Right panel:** Analysis text and image prompt displayed elegantly
-- **Background status:** Footer shows next image progress ("Analysing...", "Creating image prompt...", "Generating image..." or "Paused")
+- **Background status:** Footer shows next image progress once admin enables generation
 - **Hover previews:** Thumbnail hover reveals generated art next to the source photo
 - **Toggle original:** Button to compare original photo vs generated artwork
 - **Responsive:** Works on desktop and tablet

+## Hosted Mode Defaults
+- The slideshow starts in view-only mode, serving curated artwork from `photos/generated/` with no waiting.
+- A settings gear in the footer unlocks admin mode (password `football`) to start or stop new AI generations.
+- Playback controls let viewers pause/resume the slideshow and choose a speed between 3 and 30 seconds (default 8s).
+- History refreshes automatically every three minutes so all open browsers see the latest creations once generation is running.
+- Missing thumbnails/originals are pruned automatically; the filmstrip shows “Loading thumbnails…” until content is ready.

 ## Project Structure